Athletics at the 1912 Summer Olympics – Men's 4 × 100 metres relay

+Context

+Though this was the Olympic debut of the event, the 4 × 100 metres relay had been held at meets going back to at least 1897.
+Meets like the Penn Relays had contested 4 × 440 yards and 4 × 220 yards relays before, but not over the 4 × 110 yard distance or its metric equivalent.
+Although a sprint medley relay had been held in 1908, this was the first Olympic relay race to take place using batons and exchange zones, rather than exchanging via hand touch.

 Records

+The previous world record was 43.5 seconds, set by a German team in May 1912.

 The record for the new event progressed quickly, with the Canadians winning the first heat.
 The Americans and then the Swedes then took the record, with the Germans tying the Swedes.

 The British took the record in the first semifinal, only to lose it quickly to the Swedes in the second.
 This time, the Germans running in the third semifinal bested the Swedish team's time to take the record for themselves after replacing Karl Halt with Otto Röhr as their lead-off runner.

 The German team held the record at the finish, despite finishing in second (and then being disqualified for a baton-passing fault) in the final.
 Their disqualification left the event without a bronze medalist, making it the only athletics event to award only two medals.

 The record of the German team, 42.3 seconds, became the first official world record for the 4 × 100 meters relay.